jeffpar/pcjs/blog/_posts/2023/2023-10-09-thirty-years-ago-ms-dos-600.md

 So our original hard disk, a 128Mb drive, now appears to be almost twice as large -- thanks to DoubleSpace.

 Aside from the new `DBLSPACE.BIN` driver, the other main piece of DoubleSpace functionality resided in `DBLSPACE.EXE`, which operated as both a setup and a maintenance program.
-It provided a friendly UI, making it easy to create additional CVFs, as well as resize, defragment, reformat, unmount, remount, and more.
+It provided a friendly full-screen interface, making it easy to create additional CVFs, as well as resize, defragment, reformat, unmount, remount, and more.

 ![MS-DOS 6.00 DoubleSpace](/blog/images/msdos600-dblspace.png)